The ultimate guide to the energy price cap

 The effect of the price cap on comparing energy suppliers

-Since the winter of 2022, the market for comparing energy suppliers has frozen.
-If you visit an energy comparison site, you’ll be greeted with a message that recommends that you do not switch energy suppliers.
+If you visited an energy comparison site, you were greeted with a message recommending that you do not switch energy suppliers.

 How often is the energy price cap updated?